IntelLabs/t2sp/t2s/src/preprocessor/README.md

 #### FPGA

-Currently, there is one example, `~/path/to/t2sp/preprocessor/sample/sample_01/`.
+Currently, there is only one example, `~/path/to/t2sp/preprocessor/sample/sample_01/`.
-The core file used by the preprocessor is located at `~/path/to/t2sp/preprocessor/sample/sample_01/test.t2s.cpp`.

 To build `sample_01`, execute the following steps assuming you have already built the preprocessor: